ds-capstone-survival-guide/ds-capstone-survival-guide/README.md

 ## Uploading to Rpubs issues

 People may get an SSL error when uploading to RPubs.
-This could be either needing to update software or your need to make an .RProfile file.
+This could be either needing to update software or your need configure your machine to use SSL uploads (normally through making an .RProfile file).
 Let's start with the update

 -SSL error due to needing updates